Postmodern

 (use-package :postmodern)

 If you have a PostgreSQL server running on localhost, with a database called 'testdb' on it, which is accessible for user 'foucault' with password 'surveiller', there are two basic ways to connect to a database.
-If your role/application/database(s) looks like a 1:1 relationship and you are not using threads, you can connect like this:
+If your role/application/database(s) looks like a 1:1 relationship and you are not using threads and you are not going to create an executable, you can connect like this:

 (connect-toplevel "testdb" "foucault" "surveiller" "localhost")

-Connect-toplevel will maintain a single connection for the life of the session.
+Connect-toplevel will maintain a single connection for the life of your running lisp instance.

 If the server is not on localhost, replace that string with a string containing the ip address of the server: